junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The galaxy is yet again becoming the Galactic Empire under Emperor Palpatine's control, and Jedi -- at least what's left of it, including Obi-Wan -- become the Empire's peace-keeping tools, pursuing the rebellion forces.

-That is until Obi-Wan starts learning to appreciate the graffiti arts.
+That is, until Obi-Wan starts learning to appreciate the graffiti arts.

 It is a story about hope, rebellion, freedom, creation, and so much more.
 And of course, how these things change people's lives and the galaxy's fate fundamentally.